 No. The Department of Neurosciences only admits students for the fall semester.

-5) How do I send letters of recommendation and transcripts?
+6) How do I send letters of recommendation?

 7) Is there a minimum GPA for applications?

-No. Applicants must have a good academic record and are expected to have performed well in challenging science, math, and English courses.
+Applicants must have a good academic record (e.g., a B-average or rank in the upper third of his or her graduating class at an institution whose status and programs are readily assessed).
+Applicants are expected to have performed well in challenging science, math, and English courses.

 8) What is the average GPA of accepted students in Neurosciences?